dshook/search-stream/README.md

   }]
 </pre>

-Here's how you search them:
+Here's how you search them and get back an array of objects with just the ones that match:

 <pre>
   var searchStream = require('search-stream');